KYCoraxxx/-Impression-the-NJU/README.md

 ### Introduction to the Repository

-Due to the limitation of the uploading capacity and speed of the GitHub warehouse, this warehouse only hosts part of the building models and UI interface materials in the game, and these models and materials are open source to facilitate the use or optimization of other developers.
+Due to the limitation of the uploading capacity and speed of the GitHub warehouse, this warehouse only hosts the self-made building models and  part of UI interface materials in the game, and these models and materials are open source to facilitate the use or optimization of other developers.
 Please move to the project hosting platform plasticscm of unity for the project itself

+And due to the time limit for the project, a lot of details are not presented delicatedly, we may beautify them when maintaining this project afterwards...

 > Impression The NJU@ssl://betacodesoftware@sh01-plasticscm.unity.cn:8787